-- Payroll costs are allocated using individual time sheets that report the actual time spent by employees in each program each day. - Rent and associated utilities, maintenance, and insurance are allocated using the square footage of building space occupied by each program, according to floor plans and/or room measurements. - Training costs for staff members are allocated to programs in proportion to the actual time employees spent working in those programs. - Legal fees and audit costs are allocated in proportion to the direct hours charged to each program, based on invoices or engagement letters.
+• Payroll costs are allocated based on time spent by employees in each program which is driven by the number of children served.

+Rent and associated utilities, maintenance, and insurance are allocated using the square footage of building space occupied by each program, according to floor plans and/or room measurements.

+- Training costs for staff members are allocated to programs in proportion to the actual time employees spent working in those programs. - Legal fees and audit costs are allocated in proportion to the direct hours charged to each program, based on invoices or engagement letters.

 Indirect Costs: Costs that benefit the operations of the entire Center, which cannot be identified to specific programs or activities, are allocated according to the Center's approved indirect cost allocation plan.
 Such plan is on file in the Center's main accounting office.
+No indirect costs were claimed for fiscal year 2023-24.